Ask Slashdot: Is Beaming Down In Star Trek a Death Sentence? - Slashdot

 /. compensator installed ... allowing me to know both what to post and when to post at the same time.

 And does it matter?
-(Score:4, Interesting)
+(Score:3, Interesting)

 I raised this very question (Star Trek, transporter experiment) to my daughter when she was a teenager.
 Her response was, what's the difference?
 Our atoms have already largely completely changed over many times by now anyway.
 I recall reading years ago, I think it was a Time Life book or perhaps an educational movie, that we're all breathing, and thus by implication incorporating, some fraction of the actual atoms that Leonardo da Vinci breathed; a matter of statistics.
 Of course, that still leaves the question of whether your consciousness this very instant is already a different "thing" that it was a second ago, and only your current state of your memory leads you to believe that it is the same.